 WIC is a no-cost program that improves the health and well-being of women, infants, and children by providing nutritious food, nutrition education, breastfeeding support, referrals, and free language assistance.
-For more information about WIC or to schedule an appointment, please contact us by phone or follow the referral link below and WIC staff will contact you!
+Please contact us for more information about WIC or to schedule an appointment.
+We look forward to hearing from you!

-- At Haywood County WIC participants work with a registered dietitian nutritionist to discuss individualized questions, concerns, and goals surrounding nutrition and health.
+At Haywood County WIC participants work with a nutrition professional to discuss individualized questions, concerns, and goals surrounding nutrition and health.

 Breastfeeding Education and Support

 Haywood County WIC is dedicated to educating and supporting families with breastfeeding and has a Breastfeeding Peer Counselor on staff to provide assistance and referrals to community breastfeeding support.

 WIC participants are eligible for breastfeeding supplies, including breast pumps.

 WIC helps connect families to local health and social services as needed.